pvdstel/typed-route-builder/README.md

 There are several functions that create or update `ITypedRoute` objects.
 These functions do not mutate the objects passed into them.

-- `createRoute` constructs a route object.
+- `createTypedRoute` constructs a route object.
 It has one optional parameter, which can be used to define a base path.
 This parameter should not have a trailing slash.
     ```ts
-    const route = createRoute();
+    const route = createTypedRoute();
     ```
 - `addSegment` accepts one parameter, the segment to add.
 It returns a function that accepts an `ITypedRoute` object and returns a new `ITypedRoute` with the segment added.
     ```ts